Ultimator14/mini_pos/README.md

 Table positions can be customized.
 Tables must have a start position `x,y`, a horizontal and vertical length `xlen, ylen` and a name.
 Overlapping tables are not supported and will produce a warning.
-Tables outside the grid are not supported and will produce an error.
+Tables outside the grid are not supported and will produce a warning.
+The table size will be adjusted accordingly.

 ## Images